 A Chattanooga staple since 1982, the Pickle Barrel is the place to go for burgers, sandwiches, and, of course, enormous fried pickles.
 The second story patio feels like a tree house in the middle of downtown and is the perfect place to people watch.

 Flying Squirrel is an award-winning establishment in the thriving Southside neighborhood.
 Their house-made, locally sourced dinners and drinks are as well designed as the custom building.
-Enjoy duck fries and a cocktail or linger over weekend brunch on the comfortable modern terrace.

 Located inside the Edwin Hotel, Whitebird honors the rich history of Chattanooga.
 They offer a fresh take on Appalachian cuisine with ingredients sourced straight from the Tennessee River Valley.
 The best part?
 You get a front-row view of the Walnut Street Bridge from their swoon-worhty patio.